 · Unbalanced Response Test

 When specified, satisfactory dynamic performance (see 4.4.6.1.1) shall be verified by attaching the machine to a massive foundation support and subjecting the machine to the following unbalanced response test.
-Special considerations may be required for super-synchronous machinesH.
+Special considerations may be required for super-synchronous machines (see Annex H).
 For critical speed considerations, the test shall be made with a mass moment that simulates the mass and center of gravity of all components supported by the motor shaft extension (e.g. motor coupling hub and half of the coupling spacer).
 The purchaser shall supply either a complete half-coupling mass moment simulator, or the contract motor coupling hub plus any additional mass moment simulator necessary to facilitate the preceding, or shall provide applicable half-coupling mass moment and center of gravity data to facilitate provision of a coupling mass moment simulator by the machine manufacturer.
 The test specified in 6.3.1.5 to check vibration with the half-coupling assembly installed shall be performed prior to the unbalance response test.

 If the vendor provides the purchaser with a lateral critical speed study showing adequate separation margin and no significant effect on the separation margin by including the simulated mass moment, then the mounting of these devices may not be required.
 Adequate separation margin and no significant effect of the mass moment inclusion is defined as at least a 25 % separation margin and less than or equal to 2 % change when including the simulated mass moment.
 If the above is satisfied, then the physical inclusion of these devices for the unbalance response test may not be required if mutually agreed upon by the purchaser and vendor.